mhahnFr/LeakSanitizer/README.md

 #### Line numbers
 ##### macOS
 Simply compile your code with debug symbols to add line numbers to the output.
+> [!TIP]
-Usually, the appropriate flag is `-g`.
+> Usually, the appropriate flag is `-g`.

 The previous example compiled and linked on macOS with `cc -g main.c -L<path/to/library> -llsan` creates the following output: